Q. What advice do you have for a customer looking to hire a provider like you?

 Q. Why does your work stand out from others who do what you do?

-A. Trendz by Tammy is a black hair braids and weave beauty salon in Houston TX.
-I specialize in soft healthy hair, shampoo and style, hair cuts, curls, perms, virgin relaxers and hair coloring.
+A. Trendz by Tammy is a hair braiding and hair weave beauty salon in Houston TX.
+I specialize in soft healthy hair, keratin protein hair straightening treatments, shampoo and style blowout, hair cuts, curls, perms, virgin relaxers and hair coloring.
 We use professional products such as Mizani, Affirm, Dudley, KeraCare, Salon Choice, and Design Essential.
 Call for appointment today.

 Q. What questions do customers most commonly ask you?
 What's your answer?